 As mentioned previously, Washington simply has no laws that govern motorcycle insurance.
 This means that while it is not required, it still can be purchased at the level which suits the motorcycle owner.
 However, if a loan is paid for the new bike, then the lender may require that the motorcycle have proper coverage insurance in case of an accident.

 Other states have their requirements, which usually vary in terms of coverage and monetary value.
 In Alaska, insurance companies are not required to offer more than the minimum coverage.
 However, Texas, Utah, and Oregon require that automobile drivers have personal injury protection insurance, not motorcycle drivers.

 What Happens If I am Uninsured?

 The financial impact may be devastating if you are involved in a motorcycle accident without liability and uninsured motorist coverage.
 While your health insurance may cover your injuries, there will be no coverage for the damage to your bike or the lost wages from missing work.

 Motorcycle drivers are particularly vulnerable to injury, given the nature of their bikes.
-What would be a fender-bender and a minor annoyance in a car accident may result in major injuries to a motorcycle driver.
-In addition, of the accidents that were caused by the driver of a vehicle to a person riding a motorcycle, in most cases, the automobile driver never saw the motorcyclist until it was too late.
+A fender-bender and a minor annoyance in a car accident may result in major injuries to a motorcycle driver.
+In addition, of the accidents caused by the driver of a vehicle to a person riding a motorcycle, in most cases, the automobile driver never saw the motorcyclist until it was too late.

-The importance of having insurance for your motorcycle cannot be understated when it comes to having the basics of liability and uninsured motorists, which will at least cover your legal responsibilities in most states.
-This means that if you are covered by uninsured motorist insurance, and the other driver causes the accident, then you will not only get your medical treatment covered, but you will also have your lost wages and additional money for pain and suffering as well.
+The importance of having insurance for your motorcycle cannot be understated regarding liability and uninsured motorists, which will at least cover your legal responsibilities in most states.
+If you are covered by uninsured motorist insurance, the other driver causes the accident.
+You will not only get your medical treatment covered, but you will also have your lost wages and additional money for pain and suffering.